Discovering the Best Cure for Snoring!

 How Snoring is related to Sleep Apnea?

-When your throat muscle intermittently relaxes and blocks the airway during sleep, it can also be a sign of obstructive sleep apnea.
+When your throat muscles and tongue intermittently relaxes and blocks the airway during sleep, it can also be a sign of obstructive sleep apnea.

 Scientists have still not found a simple solution or the issue which affects hundreds of millions of people despite the fact that snoring has persisted for millennia.